RevolutionAnalytics/checkpoint-server/README.md

 Change the line starting with CHANGE ME to the correct device, then run the script to get started building your MRAN server.

 * Issues, improvements, ideas?
-Please use the [RRT issue tracker](https://github.com/RevolutionAnalytics/RRT/issues) to file any bug reports or leave feedback about MRAN.
+Please use the [MRAN issue tracker](https://github.com/RevolutionAnalytics/MRAN/issues) to file any bug reports or leave feedback about MRAN.